hooriya067/DevMainSoft-CW2024/src/README.md

 **Level 3: Enhanced Gameplay with Formations**
 - Adds a new layer of complexity with V-shaped enemy formations led by a tougher leader enemy, destroying the leader scatters the whole enemy formation, forcing players to adapt their strategy.
-- Introduces slower-moving planes with higher life that shoot homing missiles.
+- Introduces slower-moving planes with higher life that shoot homing missiles.Homing Missiles are deadly projectiles that follow the user movement.
 - Improves player maneuverability with left-right movement, allowing greater control.

 **Level 4: Stealth and Hazard Mechanics**